YohannesMeshesha/BUSINESS-PERFORMANCE-DASHBOARD-/README.md

 The Top 3 Products in Each Segment by Unit Sold table is a great way to analyze the performance of your products, and the Total Profit by Country visualization provides valuable insights into the profitability of different countries.
 The 2013 - 2014 Sales by Country clustered bar chart is another valuable visualization that provides insight into the sales performance of different countries.
 The dashboard also includes a slicer that allows users to filter the data by country, discount band, product, and year.

-In conclusion, I am confident that the Business Performance dashboard that I have developed using Power BI will provide valuable insights into your business's performance.
+In conclusion, This Business Performance dashboard that I have developed using Power BI will provide valuable insights into business's performance.
 The dashboard is a powerful tool that can be used to monitor your sales, profitability, and product performance and make informed decisions based on the data you gather.

-Thank you for the opportunity to work with you.